oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/configure-dg/configure-dg.md

     ```
     Warning: ORA-16854: apply lag could not be determined
     ```
-    Try using `dg show configuration verbose` instead to force a refresh of the status cache.
+    Try using `select DBMS_DG.HEALTH_CHECK from dual;` to force a refresh of the status cache.

     ![Show configuration shows a healthy status](images/show-configuration.png)